ignc-research/3D-dynamic-object-localization-ros/Industrial6DPoseEstimation-SSPE/README.md

+#SSPE Model
+This folder contains all code files utilized to train the SSPE component of this project.
+It is a clone of the IGNC SSPE implementation and therefore this README is partly taken from the original README of that repository.
+As the training process of this network takes place within a docker container it is required to install docker beforehand.
+Also the training data and/or model weights we produced in our project can be found in shared google folder provided in the general README of this project.
+The training data should be placed in the new_DB folder and the models should be placed in the backup folder before building the docker container.
+When a model has been trained within a docker container the resulting weights file needs to be copied out of the docker container into the regular file structure.

-# How to run
+## How to run
-### Case 1: Training by Linh's data set only

-Step 1: Clone this repo into your laptop/PC
+### Training a new model

-Step 2: `cd Industrial6DPoseEstimation`
+Step 1: `cd Industrial6DPoseEstimation-SSPE`

-Step 3: Download dataset from link (https://files.slack.com/files-pri/TEL7B5P29-F01D610RAH3/download/doube-augmented.zip) and put inside this repo with all images inside JPEGImages and all labels inside labels folder
+Step 2: Download dataset from link provided in general README of this project and put the required training data folder into the new_DB folder

-Step 4: Download pre-trained model weights and put inside `backup` folder
+Step 3: Download pre-trained model weights and put inside `backup` folder

-Step 5: Build and run docker as below
+Step 4: Build and run docker as below

 `sudo docker build --network=host -t sspe .`

 `sudo docker run --gpus all -it --rm --network=host sspe`

-Step 6: Run `python/python3 train.py 3dbox.data yolo-pose.cfg backup/init.weights`

-### Case 2: Training by combined dataset

-Step 1: Clone this repo into your laptop/PC

-Step 2: `cd Industrial6DPoseEstimation`

-Step 3: Download dataset from link (https://chairignc.slack.com/files/UEKS45J0L/F01DBB7QX3P/new-combined-data.zip) and put inside this repo with all images inside JPEGImages and all labels inside labels folder

-Step 4: Download pre-trained model weights and put inside `backup` folder

-Step 5: Build and run docker as below

-`sudo docker build --network=host -t sspe .`

-`sudo docker run --gpus all -it --rm --network=host sspe`

-Step 6: Run `python/python3 combined_train.py combined_3dbox.data yolo-pose.cfg backup/init.weights`
+Step 5: Run `python3 blender_train.py mixed_pepper.data yolo-pose.cfg backup/init.weights`

-### Case 3: Testing model by a single image
+### Testing model by a single image

 `python draw_image.py --p "path_to_weight_file" --i "path_to_input_image"`

 Example: `python draw_image.py --p model.weights --i input_image.png`

-### Case 4: Testing model by a video
+### Testing model by a video

 `python draw_image.py --p "path_to_weight_file" --i "path_to_input_video"`

 Example: `python draw_video.py --p model.weights --i input_video.mp4 `

-### Case 5: Training by Blender's dataset

-Step 1: Clone this repo into your laptop/PC

-Step 2: `cd Industrial6DPoseEstimation`

-Step 3: Download dataset from link (https://drive.google.com/file/d/1F_bZR9kxy7iDm1Cvg54xvJ-YIPL8MIbB/view?usp=sharing) and put inside this repo with all images inside JPEGImages and all labels inside labels folder

-Step 4: Download pre-trained model weights and put inside `backup` folder

-Step 5: Build and run docker as below

-`sudo docker build --network=host -t sspe .`

-`sudo docker run --gpus all -it --rm --network=host sspe`

-Step 6: Run `python/python3 blender_train.py blender_3dbox.data yolo-pose.cfg backup/init.weights`
+### Testing model in jupyter notebook

+This jupyter notebook is taken from the original SSPE implementation by Tekin et al.
+It can be used to load a model file and test its performance on its defined test set by changing the variables datacfg, cfgfile, weightfile to point to your respective file locations.

+`jupyter notebook valid.ipynb `